AI Glossary

 Reinforcement Learning (RL)

-A learning paradigm where agents learn to make decisions by interacting with an environment to maximize cumulative reward
+A learning paradigm where agents learn to make decisions by interacting with an environment to maximize cumulative reward.

 reinforcement learningagentsenvironment+2

-Representation Learning
+Representation Learning (RL)

 Machine learning approach where algorithms automatically discover useful data representations that capture underlying patterns and relationships.